Japanese destroyer Yukikaze (1939): Naval Battle of Guadalcanal

 With an enemy destroyer on her kill sheet, Yukikaze just before 2:00 spotted the destroyer USS Laffey, which had just escaped a point blank range duel with Hiei where she raked her with gunfire, wounding admiral Abe and killing his chief of staff.
 Yukikaze opened fire and hit Laffey with three 5-inch (127 mm) shells, one of which hit and destroyed her number 2 5-inch (127 mm) gun turret, while simultaneously two 14-inch (356 mm) shells from Hiei hit the bridge and amidships superstructure.
 Yukikaze fired a spread of torpedoes, one of which hit Laffey aft, blowing her stern and propellers clean off, breaking her keel, disabling all electrical power, and starting a massive fire.
 The abandon ship order was issued as the massive fire caused by Yukikaze's torpedo hit suddenly blew up Laffey's turret 4 magazines and sank her instantly with the loss of 59 men.

 As the destroyer USS O'Bannon swerved to evade the sinking Laffey, Yukikaze noticed her and briefly opened fire.
 No hits were scored, but a near miss detonated underneath the keel, temporarily disrupting O'Bannon's lighting and power.
 Yukikaze continued on sweeping for targets, and near the end of the battle she managed to ambush the destroyer USS Sterett and hit the destroyer with eleven 5-inch (127 mm) shells.
 The damage destroyed Sterett's aft guns and torpedo tubes, set her on fire, killed 28 men and injured 13 others.
 However, all damage was inflicted above the waterline as Sterett limped away on her functional engine.

 However, during a point-blank range gunfight Hiei was crippled by a pair of 8-inch (203 mm) shell hits fired from the heavy cruiser USS San Francisco that disabled her steering gear.
 Yukikaze attempted to assist the crippled Hiei, but aircraft from both Henderson Field and USS Enterprise attacked the vulnerable battleship, scoring several bomb hits which served as the final blow.
 Yukikaze came under light air attacks, and through a bomb near miss cracked a boiler no hits were scored, and damage was only minor before Abe ordered Yukikaze to moor aside her for assistance.
-While underway, Yukikaze passed by the damaged Amatsukaze, which had sunk the destroyer USS Barton and helped to sink the light cruiser USS Juneau, before taking heavy damage by gunfire from the light cruiser USS Helena and being presumed sunk her fellow Japanese ships.
-Yukikaze signaled surprise at Amatsukaze's survival and offered up assistance before Amatsukaze's crew refused, before the crews of both ships saluted each other and exchanged greetings and continued on their way.
+While underway, Yukikaze passed by the badly damaged Amatsukaze, which had sunk the destroyer USS Barton and helped to sink the light cruiser USS Juneau, before being mauled by gunfire from the light cruiser USS Helena and being presumed sunk by her fellow Japanese ships.
+Yukikaze signaled surprise at Amatsukaze's survival and offered up assistance before Amatsukaze's crew refused, before the crews of both ships saluted each other and exchanged greetings before continuing on their way.
 Admiral Abe transferred his flag to Yukikaze, joined by a large quantity of Hiei survivors.
-It was said Yukikaze assisted in scuttling Hiei with torpedo hits, but this is not backed up by substantial evidence.
+It has been said Yukikaze assisted in scuttling Hiei with torpedo hits, but this is not backed up by substantial evidence.
 Yukikaze then withdrew from the battle to both transfer Hiei survivors and escort damaged and crippled Japanese ships to Truk, arriving to their destination on the 18th.